din/compose/README.md

 }
 ```

+A `RouterView` instance must be created by passing in the `Router` instance which will use the speciffied view to present its content.

 When default router view is specified, the `Router` instance must be created without any starting keypath.

+> ❗️ It is highly discouraged to put dynamic and instance components as default views for routers—their memory won't be properly managed that way.
+Please only have static components or simple views as default router views.

 ### <a name='StartupComponent'></a>`StartupComponent`